Codecademy/docs/content/pytorch/concepts/tensors/terms/column-stack/column-stack.md

 ---
 Title: '.column_stack()'
-Description: 'Creates a new tensor by stacking tensors as columns in a 2D tensor, converting 1D tensors to 2D.'
+Description: 'Creates a new tensor by stacking tensors as columns in a 2D tensor, converting 1D tensors into 2D.'
 Subjects:
   - 'AI'
   - 'Data Science'